 All joking aside, there are clear advantages to remote working.
 For one, trousers are optional.
 But we also listed some more below.

 From desk to temperature you make your space YOURS!

 Unless you're sharing tabletops with a partner or roomie, you've got no need to run and find a quiet place to make calls.
 You've got all the space to yourself.

-There's no coworkers stopping by your desk asking if you caught the latest episode of whatever last night.
-And that means FOCUS.
-Disclaimer: We do recognize that partners and kids can be quite demanding "coworkers".
+There are no coworkers stopping by your desk asking if you caught the latest episode of whatever last night, and that means FOCUS.
+Disclaimer: We do recognise that partners and kids can be quite demanding coworkers.

-At the end of the day, truth is that these are harsh times and we'll all face our own challenges.
-In the coming weeks we'll all gain amazing remote working skills while staying afloat.
+At the end of the day, the truth is that these are unprecedented times and we'll all face our own challenges.
+In the coming weeks, we'll all gain amazing remote working skills while staying afloat.
 Because that's what we always do.
 We meet change, we adapt, and we overcome.
 Stay safe out there, we're in this together.